dezmodue/hey/README.md

   -disable-redirects    Disable following of HTTP redirects -cpus                 Number of used cpu cores.
-                        (default for current machine is 8 cores)
+                        (default for current machine is 8 cores) -listen-address		Address on which to expose metrics, defaults to localhost:8080
 ```

 Previously known as [github.com/rakyll/boom](https://github.com/rakyll/boom).